consensus-shipyard/ipc/docs-gitbook/overview/how-ipc-compares.md

 ## **Increased performance**

-IPC’s modular runtime enables the creation of truly flexible blockchains to increase thoughput while managing gas efficiency.
+IPC’s modular runtime enables the creation of truly flexible blockchains to increase throughput while managing gas efficiency.
 Developers can dynamically adjust their throughput by spawning and closing temporary subnets as needed.